nemisj/docs/cv.md

 * Creating widgets for web-based client framework ( using dojo.js )

 	This was the beginning of the Mendix history.
 They started developing single-page framework based on dojo.
 While dojo had at that time already some stack of ui widgets, there was a lack for custom widgets which Mendix was planning to use.
-I was resposnsible for writing this widegets.
+I was resposnsible for writing custom wideget and other ui components.

 __Keywords__: Native javascript, dojo.js